No Products in the Cart

 Hunger tip 6: Eat more healthy fats

 Avoiding fats in the fear that they’ll make you fat?
-Fat won’t make you fat—if anything, it’s the opposite.
+Fat, in moderation, won’t make you fat – if anything, it’s the opposite.

 Your body needs dietary fat.
 It’s a major energy source and plays a role in countless bodily processes, from cell growth to hormone regulation.
 When it comes to stopping hunger and cravings, fat is your best friend.
 Like fibre and protein, it takes a while to digest; and as an added benefit, also releases several appetite-reducing hormones.